 The Zendesk Agent Workspace enables agents to work seamlessly across Zendesk channels, all within a single ticket interface.
 Agents can use the appropriate channels to address issues, without being restricted to the channel in which the customer originally made contact.

 When activated by an administrator, agents can manage Support, Messaging, Chat, and Talk conversations within the same Support ticket.
 They don’t have to switch between dashboards to view and track customers issues.
 They have a full, customer-centric view of their work, enabling them to provide faster, better, and more personalized service.
-If configured, agents can also receive and reply to social messages and web messages.

 Watch this video for an overview of the Zendesk Agent Workspace: